ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 The notebook will indicate the sheet had passed quality control by adding a **green checkmark** beside each section.

-If there are any errors contact OTN for next steps.
+If there are any errors, contact OTN for next steps.

 #### Task list checkpoint